 SUPPORTING COLLEAGUES AND CLIENTS AT WORK

-If there's one thing we know, it's that in a workplace, levels of LGBTQIA+ knowledge are going to vary.
-And as someone who's organised a Trans Awareness Week activity, sometimes you want to leave the education to the professionals!
-And our Education Team is here to help – whether you're doing it in person, or digitally.
+If there's one thing we know, it's that in a workplace, levels of knowledge when it comes to gender diversity and trans allyship are likely going to vary.
+Our Education Team is here to help – whether you're doing it in person, or digitally.

 Attend our Education event as a team